rcmpt5/FHNW-chess-club/README.md

 ![UML   ](https://github.com/user-attachments/assets/8865cbd7-e5f3-41d0-875e-12799ea353fd)

-#### CLASSES
+CLASSES <br>
 1 User (player/admin).
-Admin inherits attributes from User but has Admin-specific methods that the Player doesn't have.
+Admin inherits attributes from User but has Admin-specific methods that the Player doesn't have. <br>
-2 Profile (user profile)
+2 Profile (user profile) <br>
-3 Enrollment (enrollment into a tournament)
+3 Enrollment (enrollment into a tournament) <br>
-4 Challenge (challenging another player to a chess match) 5 Leaderboard (of the tournament)
+4 Challenge (challenging another player to a chess match) <br>
+5 Leaderboard (of the tournament) <br>
-6 Match (a play between 2 users)
+6 Match (a play between 2 users) <br>
-7 Tournament (chess tournament)
+7 Tournament (chess tournament) <br>

-## CARDINALITY
+CARDINALITY <br>
-One user can have one profile.
+One user can have one profile. <br>
-One user can enroll into multiple matches.
+One user can enroll into multiple matches. <br>
-One user can participate send/receive multiple challenges.
+One user can participate send/receive multiple challenges. <br>
-One tournament can contain multiple enrollments and matches.
+One tournament can contain multiple enrollments and matches. <br>

-# RELATIONSHIPS
+RELATIONSHIPS <br>
 Admin is a subclass of User and inherits attributes from User.
-However, it also has it's own methods.
+However, it also has it's own methods. <br>
-If the user is deleted, the profile is deleted too, therefore relationship between user and profile is composition.
+If the user is deleted, the profile is deleted too, therefore relationship between user and profile is composition. <br>
-The same goes to tournament and enrollments where one doesn't make sense (wouldn't exist) without the other.
+The same goes to tournament and enrollments where one doesn't make sense (wouldn't exist) without the other. <br>
-Other relations: association (a structural connection).
+Other relations: association (a structural connection). <br>